3 April, 2024

 Travel, What's On HK

-Hop on a ferry or bus to Macau where palatial hotel resorts, exuberant casinos, local delicacies and exhilarating shows await!
+Hop on a ferry or bus to our neighbouring Macau where palatial hotel resorts, exuberant casinos, local delicacies and exhilarating shows await!

-Whether you’re visiting Macau for the first time or have been waiting three years to revisit our neighbouring SAR, we’re glad to bring your our updated guide to where to eat and stay in Macau.
+Whether you’re visiting for the first time or consider it your second home, we’re glad to bring you our updated guide to Macau.
 From newly opened resorts, local delicacies, historical sites and exciting attractions, here are all the best things to see and do while you’re there.

 Jump To: